PPML/tabby/utilities/inst/about-tabby.md

 -   **All Improvements:** The combination of all intervention scenarios described above.

-**Sensitivity Analyses**

--   **No Transmission After 2016:** From 2016 onwards, no individuals acquire *M. tb* infection from transmission within the United States.
-In this scenario the only source of new LTBI cases is from existing infection in new migrants entering the country.
--   **No TB or LTBI in New Migrants After 2016:** From 2016 onwards, all individuals immigrating to the United States are free of *M. tb* infection, while maintaining the same total volume of immigration.
--   **Reduced TB Prevention Efforts:** Weakening of US prevention efforts, with the annual rate of TLTBI among target groups halved between 2016 and 2021.
--   **Rising MDR-TB in New Migrants:** Increasing MDR-TB among arriving migrants, to plateau at 19% and 55% of all *M. tb* infections among treatment naïve and previously-treated individuals respectively by 2050.
--   **Future Immigration at 2016 Levels:** Leveling of immigration volume at 2016 levels.
--   **Improving Global TB Control:** Improved global TB control, with TB burden among future migrants dropping at 3% per year, double the current rate of decline.
--   **Rising Reactivation Risks:** Rising LTBI reactivation risks resulting from rising diabetes prevalence (25, 26), such that population-average LTBI reactivation risks rise by 40% by 2050.

 ### 508 Accessibility of This Product

 Section 508 requires Federal agencies and grantees receiving Federal